Getting Started With Search Engine Optimization – Definite Guide

 It should be simple, and no more than 2 sentences long or 140 characters and should be written in complete sentences.

 The keywords tag is where a lot of site owners go overboard.
-Its merely a tag that tells search engines what keywords they can find within the site.
-Don’t over stuff your keywords tag as this can really hurt your rankings.
-Keep it short and simple, use your top keyword phrases that we chose earlier, and seperate each phrase with a comma.
+It’s merely a tag that tells search engines what keywords they can find within the site.
+Don’t overstuff your keywords tag as this can really hurt your rankings.
+Keep it short and simple, use your top keyword phrases that we chose earlier, and separate each phrase with a comma.

 <meta name=”keywords” content=”spreadshirt, t-shirt shop, help, tutorials, templates, t shirt designs, vector conversion, vector designs, tshirt shop templates, how to sell t-shirts online” />